Your website is a gateway to your brand’s story, values, and product offerings

 Websites that are not mobile responsive are by nature poorly designed because they do not provide an optimal user experience.

-It is important to make sure that your website is mobile-friendly and easy to use on all devices.
+In 2024, it is important to make sure that your website is mobile-friendly and easy to use on all devices.
 No company wants its website visitors to be wary of referring to them because of a subpar website experience on mobile.

 7. Unappealing, Inconsistent Visuals